Being and Time is Martin Heidegger's most influential book and one of the most important books in 20th century philosophy.

 For Heidegger, the failure of philosophical tradition to grasp existence is largely due to disregarding its relation to time.
 Being is not just something which is present but also something with a past and future.
 In "Being and Time" Heidegger tries to prove that time is an essential condition for an understanding of being, since it sets an horizon of understanding against which things can find meaning in relation to one another.
 For example, the hammer is used to drive nails into boards to build a house that will protect people from future storms.
 So it can only be understood in relation to people and in the context which makes the hammer more than just connected pieces of wood an iron.

-Heidegger and The Question of Being in "Being and Time"
+The bottom line of Heidegger's "Being and Time"